-See a Movie at Reading Cinema Theater: Catch the newest movie at the local movie theater.
-It was a little rainy (and snowy!) when we first arrived to Queenstown and catching a movie was a nice way to spend part of the day.
+- See a Movie at Reading Cinema Theater: Catch the newest movie at the local movie theater.
+It was a little rainy (and snowy!) when we first arrived in Queenstown and catching a movie was a nice way to spend part of the day.

-Shop for wool and kiwi souvenirs: New Zealand is well known for high-quality wool products, as well as kiwi-themed souvenirs (the country’s national bird, not the fruit!).
-The Queenstown center by the waterfront is a great place to do a little shopping.
+- Shop for wool and kiwi souvenirs: New Zealand is well known for high-quality wool products, as well as kiwi-themed souvenirs (the country’s national bird, not the fruit!).
+The Queenstown Mall by the waterfront is a great place to do a little shopping.

-Do an escape room: We’ve done a handful of escape rooms, and each one has been a blast!
+- Do an escape room: We’ve done a handful of escape rooms, and each one has been a blast!
 If the weather in Queenstown isn’t looking like it’ll clear up anytime soon, try making a booking with Escape Quest, as it’s the perfect rainy day activity.
-With 2 people, the hour-long experience costs $88 NZD, and goes up in price as you add more participants.
+The hour-long experience costs $98 NZD (for 2 people), and goes up in price as you add more participants.

 Getting around Queenstown

 The city center and waterfront area of Queenstown is very walkable.
 There are also bicycle rental shops for people who want a set of wheels.
 Although, we should warn you that the town is very hilly and there are certain streets where we would be hard pressed to make it up on a bike!